MatthieuHarbich-zz/klikEditor/README.md

 # klikEditor
-This addon propose some intersting tools to create an editor.
+This addon propose some interesting tools to create an editor.

 #### If your layer is a graphic one, you can use this following methods: